open-feature/js-sdk/packages/server/README.md

 const clientForCache = OpenFeature.getClient("otherClient");
 ```

+Named providers can be set in an awaitable or synchronous way.
+For more details, please refer to the [providers](#providers) section.

 ### Eventing

 Events allow you to react to state changes in the provider or underlying flag management system, such as flag definition changes, provider readiness, or error conditions.